sven-hash/docs/versioned_docs/version-stable/run-nodes/nodes/mixnodes.md

 ---
 sidebar_label: "Mix nodes"
 description: "Mix nodes accept Sphinx packets, shuffle packets together, and forward them onwards, providing strong privacy for internet users."
 hide_title: false
-title: Mix nodes
 ---

 :::note
-The Nym mix node binary was built in the [building nym](/docs/stable/run-nym-nodes/build-nym/) section.
+The Nym mix node binary was built in the [building nym](/docs/next/run-nodes/build-nym/) section.
 If you haven't yet built Nym and want to run the code, go there first.
 :::

 After your build is finished, the `nym-mixnode` binary will be located in `/path/to/nym/target/release/` directory.
 You may move or copy it to wherever you wish (for example, you may wish to compile your binaries once locally and then move them to different machines).